-Academy in Exile announced its new artist-in-residence program, funded by Allianz Kulturstiftung, in 2021.
-The three residencies of three months each are designed for a filmmaker/videographer, sound artist, and visual artist.
-The artists are affiliated with Academy in Exile’s Critical Thinking Program at Freie Universität Berlin and work in dialogue with its fellows.
-In April 2022, the selection of three artists from the Philippines, Turkey, and Iraq marked the inauguration of Academy in Exile’s Artist-in-Residence Program.
+In 2021, Academy in Exile announced an artist-in-residence program funded by Allianz Kulturstiftung.
+The three residencies of three months each were designed for a filmmaker/videographer, sound artist, and visual artist.
+The artists were affiliated with Academy in Exile’s Critical Thinking Program at Freie Universität Berlin and worked in dialogue with its fellows.
+In April 2022, the selection of artists from the Philippines, Turkey, and Iraq marked the inauguration of the program.
 (Go here for the full press release)

 Out of a hundred applications from 38 countries, the International Jury selected the proposals of these three artists: Liryc Dela Cruz (film), Diren Demir (sound) and Kani Kamil (visual arts).
 “Choosing from an exceptional range of projects”, says Claudia Tazreiter, jury member and professor at the University of Linköping, Sweden, “was no easy task”.